 The fuel pump is located inside the fuel module housing.

-It is very difficult to replace the pump separately, therefore, if it fails, it is advisable to replace the pump in an authorized service or it is necessary to replace the fuel module assembly.
+It is very difficult to replace the pump separately, therefore, if it fails, it is advisable to replace the pump at an authorized service center or replace the fuel module as a whole.

-From the pump, pressurized fuel is supplied to the fuel filter.
+From the pump, fuel is supplied under pressure to the fuel filter.

 Fuel filter

-Fine fuel filter - non-separable, in a metal case, with a paper filter element.
+Fine fuel filter - non-separable, in a metal housing, with a paper filter element.

 The filter is fixed in the engine compartment on the front panel.